ttuegel/haskell-love-2021/README.md

         T _ -> ()
 ```

-`irrelevant` is evaluated because we have to pass through `seq` to get to the outermost constructor.
+`irrelevant` is evaluated because we have to pass through `seq` to get to the
+outermost constructor.

 ## `BangPatterns`

-`BangPatterns` is a language extension to control strictness on a pattern-by-pattern basis.
-We can use `!` before any pattern and it will be evaluated to weak head normal form before matching:
+With the `BangPatterns` extension enabled, use `!` before any pattern to
+evaluate it to weak head normal form before matching:

 ``` {.haskell .lazy}
 example_upsS =